Azure/azure-sphere-gallery/HeapTracker/README.md

 ```

-## Key concepts
+## Key concepts and limitations

-The goal of the Heap Tracker library, is to support developers track their High-level application's memory requests to match the expected behavior throughout the application execution time (i.e. a constant raise value from `heap_tracker_get_allocated` may indicate a potential memory leak).
+The goal of the Heap Tracker library, is to support developers track their High-level application's memory requests to match the expected behavior throughout the application execution time.
+It only trackes the memory in user code and static libraries, and does not include usage from Azure Sphere OS library and other C libraries.
+There are some cases where the memory is allocated by a library but must be freed by user code, in this case `__real_free()` should be used instead of `free()` to avoid error message from heap tracker library.

+Known case:

+- Pointer returned by `Storage_GetAbsolutePathInImagePackage()` API

 ## Next steps
 For more information and recommendations on Azure Sphere memory usage and debugging, see [Memory use in high-level applications](https://docs.microsoft.com/en-us/azure-sphere/app-development/application-memory-usage).